-Complimentary activities include windsurfing, sunfish sailing, kayaking, snorkeling, gym, tennis, snooker, shuffleboard, beach boules, weekly manager’s cocktail party, weekly steel band music and live musician most nights throughout the year.
+Complimentary activities include windsurfing, sunfish sailing, kayaking, snorkelling, gym, tennis, snooker, shuffleboard, beach boules, weekly manager’s cocktail party, weekly steel band music and live musician most nights throughout the year.
 Activities at an additional charge include off site golf, scuba diving, spa treatments, parasailing, deep-sea fishing, island excursions including rainforest walks and St George’s market, whale watching and south coast sailing.

 There is also a recently added putting green, giant chess board and beach boules for guests' use.